 - Risk Log: List of possible elements or factors that could negatively impact the deliverable and planning alternatives (proactive engagement).

 - Start Date: Specify when the project starts, which may be the date a scope of work is signed, and includes other “start dates,” like the creation of a project charter, formal work kickoff, etc.

 How to Create a WBS in Microsoft Project

 - In Microsoft Project, add the name of the main deliverable in the Task Name field.

 - Add the list of subdeliverables in the Task Name field.
 To indent the subdeliverables, use the Project forward arrow key.

 - Continue adding and indenting list items until you reach the work package level.

-- MS Project automatically adds the WBS codes, based on the outline structure of each task/activity.
-However, you can create specific codes by clicking the Project tab and choose WBS from menu bar and click Define Code.
+- Microsoft Project automatically adds the WBS codes, based on the outline structure of each task/activity.
+However, you can create specific codes by clicking the Project tab, choosing WBS from the menu bar, and clicking Define Code.

 With the sensibility required to avoid to-do lists and keep work packages manageable, measurable, and deliverable-oriented, how does a new program manager or new work breakdown structure user gain competence?